 A Nordic region for all

-This ethical platform of inclusion is among other things the basis for cooperation within the UN for a sustainable society.
-In the Nordic region, no one shall be left behind.
+This ethical platform for inclusion is, among other things, the basis for cooperation within the UN for a sustainable society.
+In the Nordic countries, no one should be left behind.